guin-D/DiP-Systolic-Array-for-Matrix-Multiplication-Acceleration/README.md

 ## Overview
 This repository contains the RTL design, verification, and hardware implementation of a scalable, energy-efficient systolic array based on the **DiP (Diagonal-Input and Permutated weight-stationary)** dataflow.

-While traditional AI hardware accelerators (like TPUs) utilize Weight Stationary (WS) systolic arrays, they heavily rely on synchronous First-In-First-Out (FIFO) buffers for input-output synchronization.
+While traditional AI hardware accelerators (like TPUs) utilize Weight Stationary systolic arrays, they heavily rely on synchronous First-In-First-Out buffers for input-output synchronization.
 These FIFOs consume significant chip area and power.
 Our implementation of the DiP architecture completely eliminates these synchronization FIFOs, leading to massive improvements in energy efficiency and up to a 50% increase in throughput by maximizing computational resource utilization.

 This project is a hardware realization based on the 2025 IEEE research paper: *DiP: A Scalable, Energy-Efficient Systolic Array for Matrix Multiplication Acceleration*.